AneesAhmadDA/Fleet-Fuel-Consumption-Dashboard/README.md

-# Fleet-Fuel-Consumption-Dashboard
-A professional and visually compelling fleet fuel consumption analysis dashboard using Python, Matplotlib, and Seaborn.
-It showcases deep insights into vehicle fuel efficiency, cost patterns, driver behavior, weather impact, and asset performance to support data-driven decision-making for fleet operations.

 # Fleet Fuel Consumption Dashboard 📊⛽

 A data-driven and visually appealing dashboard that analyzes fleet fuel consumption patterns using real-world data.
 This project was developed using **Python**, **Pandas**, **Matplotlib**, and **Seaborn**, and provides actionable insights into fuel usage trends, asset efficiency, driver behavior, cost management, and external influencing factors like weather and maintenance.